KostLinux/go-skeleton-app/README.md

 ## QA Phase

 1. Why does /not-bad endpoint fail even with header?

-2. Try to look at the headers in request using Curl, what will you notice? (hint: Status)
+2. Try to look at the headers in response using Curl, what will you notice?

+Make a request `curl http://localhost:8080/ -I` & `http://localhost:8080/` and compare the responses.

+Find out, why HTTP status codes are different.

 3. Write test cases for the controller package

 The docs are available [here](http://localhost:8080/swagger/index.html)